Mirusha Park: Fauna

-In the Mirusha River also exists good condition for amphibian and fish species.
+The Mirusha River is also in good condition for amphibian and fish species.

 Cultural heritage

-In Mirusha canyon itself are found caves as: the Great Church, the Small Church and caves in Spirits.
-The Great Church and Small Church caves are found in the cliffs of the canyon, in small dimensions and poor regarding their domestic regulation.
+In Mirusha canyon itself are found caves as: the Great Church, the Small Church, and caves in Spirits.
+The Great Church and Small Church caves are found in the cliffs of the canyon, in small dimensions and poor in terms of their domestic regulation.

-However, they represent very interesting objects because it is assumed that Orthodox monks sheltered there during the Ottoman occupation, and for this reason people called these caves "Churches".
+However, they represent very interesting objects because it is assumed that Orthodox monks sheltered there during the Ottoman occupation, and for this reason, people called these caves "Churches".

-In the Small Church cave were found remains of frescoes while in the Great Church cave were found traces of the altar of the prayers.
+In the Small Church cave were found remains of frescoes, while in the Great Church cave were found traces of the altar of the prayers.

-Among these caves the most interesting and most important is the Cave in Spirits.
-This cave has extraordinary dimensions and interesting interior, which should be investigated in particular by speleologists.
+Among these caves, the most interesting and important is the Cave of Spirits.
+This cave has extraordinary dimensions and an interesting interior, which should be investigated in particular by speleologists.

 According to the law for classification of Special Protected Areas in Kosovo, the Church of the Hermits cave also represents an interesting and important monument.
 It is located in Uljaricë village, Klina Municipality.
 Based on the list of monuments/cultural heritage objects with protection status in Kosovo, it is called Uluricë Cave (14th century).

 Tourism

-Those waterfalls between the lakes, together with the landscape, rocks and caves around the waterfalls, form a special tourism attraction.
+Those waterfalls between the lakes, together with the landscape, rocks, and caves around the waterfalls, form a special tourism attraction.